Fitch boosts Italian bonds amid Ukraine tensions

 By John Geddie

-LONDON, April 25 (Reuters) - Italian bond yields held just above record lows on Friday after Fitch upgraded Italy’s ratings outlook, as concern about Ukraine prompted investors to pull out of lower-rated paper.
+LONDON, April 25 (Reuters) - Italian bond yields hovered just above record lows on Friday, underpinned by a ratings outlook lift from Fitch as concerns about Ukraine prompted investors to pull out of lower-rated paper.

-At the height of the euro zone crisis, bonds issued by Italy were considered one of the riskiest investments available.
-Now they are an increasingly popular bet as the Italian economy starts to recover and the returns on core euro zone debt remain near historic lows.
+Viewed as one of the riskiest investments at the height of the euro zone crisis, bonds issued by Rome have become an increasingly popular bet as the country’s economy has started to recover and returns on core euro zone debt continue to flirt with historic lows.

 Italian 10-year yields dipped 1 basis point to 3.11 percent in early trading, just above the record low of 3.07 percent hit last week.